 To view the full report, go to http://www.interscience.wiley.com/cancer/report2007

-For Spanish translations of this press release and a Q&A, go to http://cancer.gov/espanol/noticias/ReportNation2007SpanishRelease
+For Spanish translations of this press release, go to http://cancer.gov/espanol/noticias/ReportNation2007SpanishRelease

 CDC’s Division of Cancer Prevention and Control: http://www.cdc.gov/cancer